-The results of only those games played against varsity teams of schools in Nebraska and of varsity teams in states contiguous to Nebraska will be used to:
+The results of all games played against the varsity teams of schools located within Nebraska and against the varsity teams of schools located in other states will be used to:

-1. Calculate point averages.

-2. To determine the win and loss record for designating a team as a first, second, third, or fourth division team.

-3. Wildcard criteria shall be used for district and state championship seeding and pairings.
+- 1. Calculate point averages. - 2.
+To determine the win and loss record for designating a team as a first, second, third, or fourth division team. - 3.
+Wildcard criteria shall be used for district and state championship seeding and pairings.